cvlab-uos/ViewSplat/README.md

 ```

 ## Pre-trained Checkpoints
+Our models are hosted on [Hugging Face]

 ## Datasets
 Please refer to [DATASETS.md](DATASETS.md) for dataset preparation.

 ## Running the Code
 ### Training
-1. Download the pre-trained checkpoints
-Download the following weights and place them in the `./pretrained_weights` directory:
+1. Download the following pre-trained checkpoints and place them in the `./pretrained_weights` directory:

 | Model | Source |
 | :---: | :---: |